BioImage-Archive/bia-binder/README.md

-# Test GitLab continuous deployment
+# Continuous deployment for the IDR Kubernetes analysis platform

-This is a temporary repository for testing GitLab continuous deployment with GitHub.
+Setup GitLab continuous deployment for IDR K8s analysis.

 ## Create a `CI/CD for external repo` project on GitLab